newerakb/Data-Cleaning-Project/README.md

 # Coursera Data Science - Getting and Cleaning Data Course Project

+## Summary
 The included run_analysis.R script processes the "Human Activity Recognition Using Smartphones" dataset, combining its multiple files into a single, tidy dataset.
 The output of the script is a tidy R data frame.

+See included "UCI HAR Dataset" directory for full details on the contents and methodology of the study, along with the complete raw dataset.

+## Code Book
 The original dataset contains separate "Test" and "Training" sets, which I have combined into a single larger dataset.
 While the original data contains a large quantity of statistics for each reading, my dataset includes only the Mean and Standard Deviation for each reading.
 The table below shows the fields included in the final dataset, indicating the name of the field in the original set when present:

 |Field                                                              | Original Field Name           | Data Type